 Yes, the injured party could sue you.
 However, the specific factual circumstances of the accident will dictate whether or not you are a named defendant should they file a lawsuit.
 If you were injured as well, or if you went to the emergency room, etc. than you also should speak to a personal...Read more »

 You should contact an attorney to review the lease and/or the facts about DQ's conduct that you are indicating are interfering with your business.
-You may have the ability to assert some type of civil claim in hopes of encouraging the mall to lease a location to your business, but again a thorough...Read more »
+You may have the ability to assert some type of civil claim in hopes of encouraging the mall to lease a location to your business, but again a...Read more »

 From the limited facts you provided it does not sound like any personal injury was actually suffered?
 Did they cause you injury?
 Have you seen a doctor or psychologist as the result of the threats?
-If you did not sustain an injury it would be difficult to say "you have a case" and even more...Read more »
+If you did not sustain an injury it would be difficult to say "you have a case" and even...Read more »

 If your brother is the executor he needs to file the necessary paperwork with the Court in the County where your father resided at the time of his death.
 That being said, there is a significant amount of work that must be put into your father's estate to ensure it is properly handled.
-You and...Read more »
+You...Read more »

 You stated you have an attorney, thus your question should be directed to your attorney.
 You should call and demand that you speak with them personally.
 If you are dissatisfied with the attorney, you are always free to terminate their services and hire a new one.
 I wish you the best.